Sleep and Your 4- to 7-Month-Old

 Helping Your Baby Sleep

-You probably have a bedtime routine that you're sticking to.
-If you haven't established one, start now.
+You may have started a bedtime routine that you're sticking to.
+If you haven't yet, now is a good time to start.
 Soothing activities that lead up to "night-night" time can help relax your baby.
-A warm bath followed by stories or singing will signal a transition to sleep, and these same activities can be used at bedtime for years.
+A warm bath followed by stories or singing will signal an end to the day, and these same activities can be used at bedtime for years to come.

 Why Does My Baby Wake at Night?

-Even a baby who has been sleeping through the night (anywhere from 6-12 hours) will sometimes wake in the wee hours.
-After you've ruled out teething pain, illness, or an extremely dirty diaper, it's best to let your baby get back to sleep on his or her own.
-Give your baby a few fussy minutes before you respond, then after seeing that everything is OK, leave your baby alone to fall back to sleep.
+Even a baby who has been sleeping through the night will sometimes wake in the wee hours.
+Allow some time to let your baby get back to sleep on his or her own.
+Give your baby a few fussy minutes before you respond.
+Then, after checking to see that everything is OK, leave your baby alone to fall back to sleep.
 Remember: Any cuddling, feeding, or talking you do may prompt your baby to wake each night for this attention.

 When to Call the Doctor